Anonymous User

 SelectAnswer

-Which amateur stations are eligible to be telecommand stations?
+Which amateur stations are eligible to operate as Earth stations?

 SelectAnswer

-CAny amateur station so designated by the space station licensee, subject to the privileges of the class of operator license held by the control operator
+AAny amateur station, subject to the privileges of the class of operator license held by the control operator

 SelectAnswer